To the Poles in Five Questions

 June to Mid-July – The Realm of Ice

-This is the best time to witness ice, snow, and Arctic wildlife along the sea ice edge.
-The ice hasn’t completely melted, which creates great chances to spot polar bears and walruses.
-Migratory birds also begin to arrive for breeding.
+Ideal for experiencing ice, snow, and Arctic wildlife along the sea ice edge.
+The ice hasn’t completely melted yet, which creates good opportunities to spot polar bears and walruses.
+Migratory birds arrive for breeding.

 Mid-July to Mid-August – Peak Exploration Season

-By now, sea ice has retreated enough to allow smoother navigation, especially around places like Spitsbergen.
-Tundra flowers bloom, the scenery is colorful, and wildlife is active both on land and at sea.
+By now, sea ice has retreated enough, allowing for smoother navigation, especially around areas like Spitsbergen.
+Tundra flowers bloom, creating colorful landscapes, and wildlife is active on land and at sea.

 Mid-August to September – Golden Light and Northern Skies